A General Framework for Updating Belief Distributions: Abstract

-This has the form of a Bayesian update but where the complete log-likelihood, $\log f(x;\beta)$, is replaced by a loss function $l(x, \theta)$ targeting the parameter of interest.
-As is usual in decision problems involving the use of loss function, it is incumbent on the decision maker to ensure solutions exist.
-So $l(\theta,x)$ needs to be constructed so that $0<\int_\Theta \exp\{-l(\theta,x)\}\pi(\d\theta)<+\infty$.
+So (\ref{eq:bayes}) has the form of a Bayesian update.
+As is usual in decision problems involving the use of loss functions, it is incumbent on the decision maker to ensure solutions exist.
+So $l(\theta,x)$ needs to be constructed such that

 Whereas the Bayesian approach requires the construction of a probability model for all possible outcomes conditional on all unknown states of nature, the approach here requires the construction of loss functions given the outcomes for only the parameter of interest.
-This allows the decision maker to concentrate on modeling only those quantities that are important to the task to hand.
+This allows the decision maker to concentrate on modeling only those quantities that are important to the task at hand.

-{\bf 1.2 Connections with other work.} There is a vast amount of literature on procedures for robustly estimating a parameter of interest by minimizing the cumulative loss
+{\bf 1.2 Connections with related work.} There is a large literature on procedures for robustly estimating a parameter of interest by minimizing the cumulative loss